Traveling Europe by train with a Eurail pass is one of the most popular ways to get around during your backpacking trip.

 I struggled to align my schedule and routes while visiting friends in small towns across Europe.

-However, that could be an advantage to those who are traveling from capital city to capital city as there are many trains and departure times for that type of itinerary.
+However, that could be an advantage to those traveling from capital city to capital city as there are many trains and departure times for that type of itinerary.

 It is true.
 A Eurail pass isn’t the right choice for every trip, and, although the pass sounds convenient, there are some trips you would be better off traveling by bus or plane.